 If you live in a small home or apartment, you probably know how hard they can be to decorate.
 Besides getting the right scale of furniture (not to mention triple-checking the measurements), the size sometimes limits furniture and art placement.
-But even if you’re limited by space, paint color can have a big impact on your small living quarters.
+But even if you’re limited by space and natural light, paint color can have a big impact on your small living quarters.
 Here are some designer tricks for making any room look bigger with paint.

 Use the Same Color Throughout …